openhwgroup/cva6/cv32/tests/core/README.md

 Running the testbench with vsim (not currently supported)
 ---------------------------------------------------------
-Point you environment variable `RISCV` to your RISC-V toolchain.
+Point your environment variable `RISCV` to your RISC-V toolchain.
 Call `make firmware-vsim-run` to build the testbench and the firmware, and run it.
 Use `VSIM_FLAGS` to configure the simulator e.g. `make firmware-vsim-run VSIM_FLAGS="-gui -debugdb"`.

 Running the testbench with vcs (not currently supported)
 ----------------------
-Point you environment variable `RISCV` to your RISC-V toolchain.
+Point your environment variable `RISCV` to your RISC-V toolchain.
 Call `make firmware-vcs-run` to build the testbench and the firmware, and run it.
 Use `SIMV_FLAGS` or `VCS_FLAGS` to configure the simulator and build respectively e.g.
 `make firmware-vcs-run VCS_FLAGS+="-cm line+cond+fsm+tgl+branch" SIMV_FLAGS+="-cm line+cond+fsm+tgl+branch"`